 This movie features a character who is a descendant of the character played by Steve McQueen in the television series of the same name.
-And like McQueen's Josh Randall, Hauer's Nick Randall is also a bounty hunter. & also an ex-CIA operative, who is asked by his former employer to help them track down a terrorist, Malak Al Rahim, who is in the country, and has already made a move.
-But he is also looking for Randall, and the people, whom Randall is working for, is telling Malak, where he can find Randall.Written by
+And like McQueen's Josh Randall, Hauer's Nick Randall is also a bounty hunter and also an ex-C.I.A. operative, who is asked by his former employer to help them track down a terrorist Malak Al Rahim (Gene Simmons), who is in the country, and has already made a move.
+But he is also looking for Randall, and the people, for whom Randall is working, are telling Malak where he can find Randall.Written by

 About a third of the way through, Nick and other policemen are trying to disarm a suspect holding seven sticks of dynamite only 100 feet away.
 The dynamite explodes much less than it should; seven sticks of dynamite would level a house, and everyone would have to be at least 300 feet away to avoid serious injury or death.
 See more »

 There exist two different version on videotape.
 One where Malak Al Rahim dies at the end, by having his head blown off, and one where this doesn't happen.
 The ending where Rahim doesn't die, is very tame, since the picture just fades to black, and then fades back in, with Randaal sitting somewhere pondering his fate.
 See more »